- Articles and Reports

 The rotor of a centrifuge is what spins the uranium hexafluoride (UF6) gas to separate uranium isotopes.
 Centrifuges use “bellows” between rotors to form a rotor assembly that allows for flexibility when spinning at higher speeds.
 The bellows and the rotors themselves must be made with strong, lightweight material.
 Carbon fiber is an ideal material for this purpose, but aluminum and specialty steels such as maraging steel can also be used.

-As of late 2021, Iran’s centrifuges could be divided into four generations.
+As of early 2023, Iran’s centrifuges could be divided into four generations.

 The workhorse: The IR-1